"Work smarter, not harder."

 The simplest way to separate your work and personal to-do lists is by keeping multiple lists separated on the same tools or apps.
 Or if you find it hard to stay focused on one or the other when they share an app or tool, you might use different tools or apps for each part of your life.

-I personally keep three separate lists in three locations: My personal to-do list is in my written planner, my grocery and packing lists are on my phone in the Wunderlist app, and all my work to-do's are on my computer in the Todoist desktop app.
+I personally keep three separate lists in three locations: My personal to-do list is in my written planner, my grocery and packing lists are on my phone, and all my work to-do's are on my computer in the Todoist desktop app.
+There are other similar tools like Asana, Teamwork, ClickUp or even HubSpot Task Management that can help you organize your to-do's.
 Find the system that works for you.

 4) Keep a "to-don't" list.